Algorithms for Unipolar and Generalized Split Graphs: Preliminaries

 Let $G = (V,E)$ be a finite, simple, undirected graph, with $|V|=n$ and $|E|= m$.
 We use $\OL{G} = (V,\OL{E})$ to represent the complement of $G$, with $|\OL{E}| = \OL{m}$.
 We use $G_W$ to denote the subgraph induced in $G$ by $W \subseteq V$.
 A subset $H \subseteq V$ is a {\it clique} in $G$ if $G_H$ is a complete graph.
 A clique $H$ is {\it maximal} if there is no clique of $G$ that properly contains $H$ as a subset.

 A {\it triangulation} of a given graph $G=(V,E)$ is an embedding of $G$ in a chordal (triangulated) graph $G^\prime=(V, E \cup F)$ by adding the set of edges $F$ to $G$.
-If $F$ is inclusion-minimal, then the triangulation is said to be {\it minimal} and the resulting chordal graph is called a {\it minimal triangulation of G}.
+If $F$ is inclusion minimal, then the triangulation is said to be {\it minimal} and the resulting chordal graph is called a {\it minimal triangulation of G}.
 We use $m_F$ to denote $|F|$ and $m'$ to denote $|E \cup F|$.
-The number of edges in a minimal triangulation of $\OL{G}$ is denoted by $\OL{m}'$.
+Similarly, the number of edges added in a minimal triangulation of $\OL{G}$ is denoted by $\OL{m}_F$.

 We will use the following definition.